Protect Wellington’s

 Wellington’s Creative Capital identity is not accidental — the arts are the heart of who we are.

-We call on Wellington City Council to reconsider the proposed reductions to the Creative Capital budget and ensure arts and cultural funding is treated fairly within the broader Council budget process.
+We call on Wellington City Council to reconsider the proposed reductions to the Creative Capital budget and to ensure arts and cultural funding is treated fairly within the broader Council budget process.

 These reductions would also undermine Council’s ability to deliver on the Aho Tini 2030: Arts, Culture and Creativity Strategy, the city’s long-term framework for arts, culture, and creativity, developed through extensive sector consultation and investment.
 Weakening its delivery risks eroding both the strategy itself and the partnership that underpins it.

 Arts investment is essential civic infrastructure.
 It supports a strong creative economy, sustains jobs and creative careers, strengthens community wellbeing and connection, and underpins Wellington’s cultural identity and public life.
-Cuts of this scale will be felt most acutely by independent practitioners and small organisations who are already operating under significant pressure.

 We urge Wellington City Council to: